Code-Institute-Submissions/KittyDig-Portfolio3/README.md

 ## User Experience

+This section focuses on the UX process with the player in mind, to help understand the processes that went into creating this game to make it as user-friendly as possible.

 Project goals:

 - To make an interactive and user-friendly command line game.
 - To provide a game that suits players of any level.
 - To create a positive gaming experience.

 ### User Stories